Fairfield County, South Carolina: 19th century

 Invention of the cotton gin enabled the cultivation of short-staple cotton through the upcountry regions of the South.
 It was the chief commodity crop for this county from the early 19th century through the 1920s.
 In the antebellum era, most of the intensive labor was accomplished by African-American slaves, many of whose descendants still live in this rural area.
 After the Civil War, many African Americans initially worked as sharecroppers and tenant farmers.
 Over time the soil became depleted, but more damaging was infestation in the 20th century by the boll weevil.
-Together with mechanization of agriculture, the need for labor was reduced.
+Together with the mechanization of agriculture, the need for labor was reduced.
 In the first half of the 20th century through the 1940s, millions of African Americans left the rural South in the Great Migration to northern and midwestern cities for other job opportunities and the chance to escape Jim Crow restrictions.

-In December 1832 Winnsboro was incorporated as a town to be governed by an intendant and wardens.
+In December 1832, Winnsboro was incorporated as a town to be governed by an intendant and wardens.
 The most prominent architectural feature of Fairfield County is the Town Clock in Winnsboro.
 South Carolina's General Assembly authorized Winnsboro's town fathers to build a market house that "shall not be of greater width than 30 ft" to allow 30 ft of wagon travel on either side.
 The narrow building was modeled after Independence Hall in Philadelphia and built on the site of a duck pond.
 A clock was added in 1837, and the building has since been known as the Town Clock.

 The County Courthouse, across from the Town Clock, dates back to 1823.
 Designed by South Carolina architect Robert Mills, the courthouse houses records dating to the mid-18th century.